-Neural machine translation engines like Google Translate (GT) have improved a lot over the years.
-Even if machine translation isn’t yet perfect, it can already help humans translate much faster.
+Neural machine translation engines like Google Translate have improved a lot over the years.
+They are not perfect, but they can help you translate content much faster.

-Let’s take a quick look at how Google Translate works.
+Let’s take a closer look at how accurate Google Translate is, and whether you can trust it without involving human translators.

 How accurate is Google Translate?

-In some cases, Google Translate is 94% accurate!
-It’s one of the best online translation tools… for now, but ChatGPT and other AI translation tools could soon steal its crown.
+In some cases, Google Translate is 94% accurate.
+It’s one of the best online translation tools, but ChatGPT and other AI translation tools could soon steal its crown.

-In a study carried out in part by the UCLA Medical Center, they found that “overall, GT accurately conveyed the meaning of 330/400 (82.5%) instructions examined but the accuracy varied by language from 55 to 94%.”
+In a study carried out in part by the UCLA Medical Center, they found that “overall, Google Translate accurately conveyed the meaning of 330/400 (82.5%) instructions examined but the accuracy varied by language from 55 to 94%.”

 Here are the accuracy numbers for the following target languages using English source content: